Page Content

 The typical pathway to becoming a certified PA (PA-C) includes:

-Similar to most health care careers, in order to maintain certification, PAs must participate in continuing education every two years and take a recertification exam every 10 years.
+Similar to most healthcare careers, in order to maintain certification, PAs must participate in continuing education every two years and take a recertification exam every 10 years.

 Career opportunities and outlook

-Employment of PAs is expected to grow by 31% from 2020 to 2030.
-This is much faster than average and due to expanding health services and focus on cost savings.
+According to the Bureau of Labor Statistics, employment of PAs is expected to grow by 31% from 2020 to 2030.
+This is much faster than average due to expanding health services and focus on cost savings.

 Physicians and institutions are expected to employ more PAs to provide primary care and assist with medical and surgical procedures.
 Technology and increased use of one-on-one, direct communication with patients will also expand the use of physician assistants.

-In addition, state-imposed legal limitations on the numbers of hours worked by physician residents are increasingly common and encourage hospitals to use PAs to supply some physician resident services.
+In addition, state-imposed legal limitations on the number of hours worked by physician residents are increasingly common and encourage hospitals to use PAs to supply some physician resident services.
 Opportunities will be best in states that allow PAs a wider scope of practice.

 From nurse to physician assistant: In many cases, current nurses choose to transition into the role of a nurse practitioner.
 However, depending on future goals, some may choose to advance into the role of a physician assistant.
-Their past patient experience will definitely be valuable as they progress through their training.
-In order for a nurse to become a physician assistant, they will need to either ensure they meet or complete the prerequisites and higher education requirements needed to apply to a physician assistant program.
+Their past patient experience will be valuable as they progress through their training.
+For a nurse to become a physician assistant, they will need to either ensure they meet or complete the prerequisites and higher education requirements needed to apply to a physician assistant program.
 Then, after completing a two-year physician assistant program, they will need to become certified to practice as a physician assistant.

 Physician assistant programs at Mayo Clinic